David Pluff, worried about me and Sarah Palin traveling around the country purging the Republican Party of these moderate rhinos.

 Now, this is Heartland America, folks.

-This is about H1N1, and that you know the hysteria has disappeared.
+And, you know, the hysteria has disappeared.

 Have you noticed the hysteria has disappeared from the dry price?